 The next significant breakthroughs in training and racing will happen by improving how we customize training to the individual's unique needs.

 How many people fail to reach their God-given potential because of standardized training?

 Standardized training is sometimes a good approach if your goal is to complete a race.
 However, it is not the best approach if you are going after your potential.

 Fortunately, there is a better way to reach your full potential.
 That way is the customization approach.

 I am writing this post to bring more awareness to the customization approach to training.

-People are so used to standardized training in our culture that it is seen as the primary training alternative.
+In our culture, people are so used to standardized training that it is seen as the primary alternative.
 Almost every part of society is somehow standardized these days.

 Customized training models don't fit into many people's thinking any longer.

 Many training communities do not fully understand the value of customized training because standard ways of doing things are ingrained in our culture.